VachanPatel/RaspberryPiWirelessAccessPoint/README.md

 wpa_pairwise=TKIP
 rsn_pairwise=CCMP
 ```
-You can replace the ssid and wpa_passphrase with whatever you would like to make the wifi name and password.
+* You can replace the ssid and wpa_passphrase with whatever you would like to make the wifi name and password.
-Ignore_broadcast_ssid can be changed from 0 to 1 to prevent the network from being broadcasted.
+* Ignore_broadcast_ssid can be changed from 0 to 1 to prevent the network from being broadcasted.
 This way you will be required to know the ssid to connect to the network.
-The channel number may vary depending on your situation.
+* The channel number may vary depending on your situation.
 The best channel to use is the one with the least amount of other wifi networks using it.
-Refer to this guide for more information on how to find the best wifi channel.
+Refer to [this link](https://docs.google.com/document/d/1lRwgjD9J2gTaqkj3PUsFFV98LAx1LIREFeMcXqNHJUE/edit?usp=sharing) for more information on how to find the best wifi channel.

-Next we will need to edit the /etc/default/hostapd file by entering the command:
+Next we will need to edit the **/etc/default/hostapd** file by entering the command:
 ```
 sudo nano /etc/default/hostapd
 ```
-Find and edit the following line in the /etc/default/hostapd file to match this:
+Find and edit the following line in the **/etc/default/hostapd** file to match this:
 ```
 DAEMON_CONF="/etc/hostapd/hostapd.conf"
 ```
-Make sure you uncomment this line as well by deleting the # before the line.
+**Make sure you uncomment this line as well by deleting the # before the line**

-Next edit the file /etc/sysctl.conf with the command:
+Next edit the file **/etc/sysctl.conf** with the command:
 ```
 sudo nano /etc/sysctl.conf
 ```

-Find the following line in the /etc/sysctl.conf file and uncomment it:
+Find the following line in the **/etc/sysctl.conf** file and uncomment it:
 ```
 net.ipv4.ip_forward=1
 ```